acediatic/MaskRCNN_TF1/README.md

 - Keras 2.1.6 <code>keras==2.1.6</code>
 - h5py 2.10.0 <code>h5py==2.10.0</code>

+### Source

+This repository was forked from the [Matterport implementation](https://github.com/matterport/Mask_RCNN), with some adjustments/bug fixes made as necessary.
+The following is their README.md.
+All credit and our thanks to the Matterport team.

+## Matterport README

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

 ![Instance Segmentation Sample](assets/street.png)